 Films Jemima has worked on have been shortlisted for Raindance (In the Dark Half), nominated for The Toronto International Film Festival (Farming), and won best short at The Chicago Comedy Film Festival (Minimus).

 When Jemima is not working on costumes her personal practice is focussed on promoting sustainable change in the Fashion Industry.

-In 2010 Jemima completed an MA in Fashion and the Environment at London College of Fashion.
-She undertook the MA in order to broaden her knowledge and because of her interest in the ethics and sustainability of design.
-Her MA was an investigation into how her work in the media can also support sustainability values.
+Her MA thesis was an investigation into how her work in the media can also support & promote sustainability in the industry.
 She has worked with designer Helen Storey, global brand Unilever, and the Ethical Fashion Forum, on projects in this area.
-Jemima styled the Iconic designers section of the 2008 RE:Fashion Awards and more recently exhibited at London’s Southbank Centre where her work featured in a showcase on the cultural response to climate change in January 2010, curated by Cape Farewell.
+Jemima styled the Iconic designers section of the 2008 RE:Fashion Awards and exhibited at London’s Southbank Centre where her work featured in a showcase on the cultural response to climate change curated by Cape Farewell.

 Jemima works between the UK and the USA.
 She holds an O1 Visa for the USA and is represented by Michael Moore Agency in New York.

 Full Resume JPennyCV